Understanding Thin Client Technology: What is a Thin Client, Its Benefits, and Key Features

 Enhanced Security & Data Protection

-Thin clients provide a secure operating system (secure OS) that enhances security and data protection.
+Thin clients provide a secure operating system (OS) that enhances security and data protection.
 With a Read-Only OS, users can prevent unauthorized modifications to the system, reducing the risk of malware attacks and data breaches.
-In addition, thin clients also come with a hardened OS that is specifically designed to protect against cyber threats.
-By limiting the applications that can be installed and run on thin clients, the risk of introducing vulnerabilities is further reduced.
+In addition, thin clients come with a hardened OS designed to protect against cyber threats.
+Limiting the applications that can be installed and run on thin clients reduces the risk of introducing vulnerabilities.
+Companies can eliminate EDR endpoint protection solutions since the endpoint is removed from the attack surface, and all sensitive data is on the VM.

 Cost Efficiency